skilesare/art_and_democratic_hypercatallaxy/hyper_capitalism/the_stakeholders.md

 1. The Laborer
 2. The Capitalist
 3. The State
-4. The Debtor
+4. The Citizen
-5. The Creditor
+5. The Debtor
-6. The Loan Officer
+6. The Creditor
-7. The Company
+7. The Loan Officer
-8. The Union
+8. The Company
-9. The Single Mother
+9. The Union
-10. The Child
+10. The Parent
-11. The Family
+11. The Child
+12. The Beggar
+13. The Teacher
+14. The Warmonger
+15. The Lobbiest